marcinofulus/iCSEbook1/school/source/abitur/2013/en/blutgruppe.rst

    |Rh-    |6%  |6%  |2%  |1%  |
    +-------+----+----+----+----+

-  During a morning, 25 people donate blood in a hsopital.
+  During a morning, 25 people donate blood in a hospital.
 In the following it shall be assumed that those 25 people represent a random sample of the population.

   a) Determine the probability that exactly ten of the donors have blood